Logging through casing began with the gamma ray log in the later

 The modern logs that cannot be run in casing are the dipmeter, resistivity image, nuclear magnetic resonance, and SP.

-Petrophysical analysis using these cased hole measurements proceed along the same lines as with the equivalent open hole logs, with only minor exceptions.
+Petrophysical analysis using these cased hole reservoir measurements are processed along the same lines as with the equivalent open hole logs, with only minor exceptions.
 The first is that the annulus between the casing and formation must be well cemented, with good cement fill up.
-Most cased hle logs suffer from poor cement.
+Most cased hole logs suffer from poor cement.
 A good cement bond or cement mapping log should be run and remedial action taken before running cased hole logs for reservoir evaluation.

 The analyst needs to determine whether further borehole fluid, casing size and weight, cement sheath, or other environmental corrections are required.
 Some corrections are made at the time of logging, others are not, and this varies with the age of the tool.